Arphros/Arphros-Installer/README.md

-﻿# INSTALLER REPACK
-A "simple" installer C# project template for making installers
+﻿# Arphros Installer (Powered by Installer Repack)
+A fork of Installer Repack specifically used for Arphros

+# Original Repository README

 ## Requirements
 - .NET Framework 4.7.2